Education

 What does GLP-1 mean?

 GLP-1 (glucagon-like peptide-1) is a naturally occurring peptide produced in the gut.
-It plays a central role in regulating metabolism—particularly in modulating blood sugar and appetite-related signals
+It is involved in pathways related to glucose and appetite signaling, which are widely studied in metabolic research.

 Scientists have developed synthetic versions of GLP-1, known as GLP-1 analogs or GLP-1 receptor agonists.
 Compounds such as semaglutide, tirzepatide, and retatrutide are currently under intensive study due to their potential in metabolic and weight-related research.